Create a Website Account - Manage notification subscriptions, save form progress and more.

 The fire department does not conduct car seat inspections or take take expired car seats for recycling purposes.
 Check out the Car Seat Checks map to find a contact near you to have your car seat inspected.
 Visit the Child Passenger Safety page for restraint steps, free car seat distribution centers, and other tips.

 To determine the distance from your house to the closest fire station, use Google Maps.
 Enter your address, as well as the address for one of the three fire stations.
-The addresses for the fire stations are: Fire Station #1 - 415 Jackson Ave and Fire Station #2 - 13073 Orono Pkwy.
+The addresses for the fire stations are: Fire Station #1 - 415 Jackson Ave, Fire Station #2 - 13073 Orono Pkwy, and Fire Station #3 - 9921 191st Ave NW.

 If you live within city limits, you can obtain a burning permit from the front desk at City Hall (13065 Orono Parkway) or download a request form here.
 If you live outside of city limits, you can either contact a Fire Warden or purchase a permit online at the MN DNR website.
 Review the Burning Map for information on Open Burning Permits in Elk River.
 Please note: Elk River Fire does not conduct controlled burns.

 The fire department does not bring fire trucks to private birthday parties, grand openings, side walk sales, etc. Fire truck visits are only considered for educational, charitable, or town sanctioned events.
 If you would like to request a fire truck for your event, complete the Fire Truck Request form and a representative from the department will contact you.